Pierluigi Oliverio

-Pierluigi Oliverio (born 1969) was the 6th district Councilmember on the San Jose City Council.
-He was sworn in on March 20, 2007, and left office in 2016.
+Pierluigi Oliverio is a former American politician, who was the 6th district Councilmember on the San Jose City Council.
+He was sworn in on March 20, 2007, and left office in January 2017.
+He was elected to three consecutive terms, and could no longer run due to term limits.

 Background

 Pierluigi grew up in San Jose attending K-12 public schools, and obtained his BA and Teaching Credential from San Jose State University.
 Prior to being elected to the San Jose City Council Pierluigi worked in the semiconductor and software industry.